Annex-Engineering/Belay/docs/Quick_Start.md

 ## Assembly

 This section lists the assembly steps.
+If you are using ECAS04 collets, you can ignore any time a step tells you to add a collet clip.

 Insert the 2 collets into the sensor housing and slider: